There are strange red depths in the soul of the most commonplace man.

 – The Tatler (1913)

 What an extraordinary writer Arthur Conan Doyle was.
 Not content with creating Sherlock Holmes, the greatest character in British fiction, he surrounded the detective with a wonderful supporting cast: Watson, Mycroft, Moriarty, Mrs Hudson, the Baker Street Irregulars, Lestrade.
-Then he gave us the vain but lovable Napoleonic veteran, Brigadier Gerard, as well as some historical novels that many – from Winston Churchill to Peter Hitchens – regard as his best work.
+Then he gave us the vain but lovable Napoleonic veteran, Brigadier Gerard, as well as some historical novels that many – from Winston Churchill all the way to Peter Hitchens – regard as his best work.

 And in his spare time, he helped establish the parameters of science fiction in the Professor Challenger stories.
 Which is where we join him…